-Here, we compiled the 107 most important SEO statistics in 2021 to get you up-to-date on the latest trends, developments, and factors to consider when it comes to building your presence online.
+Here, I have compiled 91 SEO statistics to get you up-to-date on the latest trends, best practices, and factors to consider when it comes to refining your SEO strategy.

 SEO is all about where you show up in search results.
 Knowing what you’re working with is a great place to start.

-- 68% of user experiences online begin with a search engine.
+- When people go online, they tend to start with a search - 93% of user experiences online begin with a search engine.

-- As of January 2021, Google Chrome is the world’s most popular web browser, with a global market share of 63.21%.
+- It probably won’t surprise you, then, that Google Chrome is also the most popular web browser with a 62.85% market share as of May 2023.

-- 92.42% of keywords get ten monthly searches or fewer.
+- Let’s talk keywords (or search queries).
+92.42% of keywords get ten monthly searches or fewer.

 - A majority of searches (over 70%) with a monthly search volume of more than 10,000 searches consist of only one or two words.